 We estimate equations (42) and (44) and report the results in Table 2.
 To ease interpretation, all explanatory variables except real estate price growth and the interest rate change are standardized over the entire sample.
-This increases the standard errors compared to not clustering
+Standard errors are two-way clustered by firms and quarter.
+This increases the standard errors compared to not clustering and should therefore be seen as a conservative estimate.